KarthikReddy183/WriterSideProjects/Writerside/topics/Git Commands.md

 ## Git command to check the commit ID
 `git log`

+## What is the use of amend command
+git commit --amend

+## Git command to squash multiple commit into one
+git rebase -i HEAD~2 -> 2 is for two commits, number can be changed based on requirement Also when we enter sqaush mode, make sure to pick which commit you want as parent and all children must be marked with 's' instead of 'pick'

 ## Git command to create a patch for changes made recently without committing the changes
 `git diff > name_of_file.patch` -> [https://stackoverflow.com/questions/5159185/how-to-create-a-git-patch-from-the-uncommitted-changes-in-the-current-working-di ](https://stackoverflow.com/a/15438863/22389280)